Jack Holt (dinghy designer)

-Born in Hammersmith, London near the River Thames Holt designed more than 40 boats, many of which are listed below.
+Born near the River Thames in Hammersmith, London, Holt designed more than 40 boats, many of which are listed below.
 He worked for many years with fellow sailing enthusiast and businessman Beecher Moore.

 Jack Holt was awarded an OBE in 1979 for his services to sailing.

 Sailing Clubs

 Jack Holt has been associated with several sailing clubs.
 His premises were next door to Ranelagh Sailing Club, and he designed the Merlin Rocket and his National 12 designs there.

-In 1956 he was a co-founder of Wraysbury Lake Sailing Club.
+In 1956, he was a co-founder of Wraysbury Lake Sailing Club.

 He was closely associated with the London Corinthian Sailing Club, very close to his Putney premises.